The Importance of Accreditation for Polygraph Examiners

 Accreditation plays a significant role in building trust with clients, legal entities, and the public.
 When people seek the services of a polygraph examiner, they want assurance that tests will be fair and impartial.
 Accredited examiners demonstrate competence and adherence to ethical guidelines established by respected accrediting organizations.

-A recent survey indicated that over 90% of clients feel more confident in using a polygraph examiner who has accreditation.
+A recent survey indicated that over 90% of clients feel more confident using a polygraph examiner who has accreditation.
 This level of trust is crucial, especially in sensitive situations where the implications of test results can impact legal outcomes or personal relationships.

 Legal Compliance and Ethical Standards